 One trip to the island, and you will understand why it is a mecca for naturalists.

 The topography of this Blue Zone island is a contrast between verdant slopes and barren, steep rocks.

-The island is predominantly mountainous, with lush green villages nestled on the plains along the coast.
+The island is predominantly mountainous, with lush green Ikarian villages nestled on the plains along the coast.

-The most popular, sandy beaches are found on the north side of Ikaria Greece.
+The most popular, sandy beaches are on the north side of Ikaria, Greece.

-The beaches of Ikaria are varied, from remote sandy beaches where only pure nature is to be found, to cosmopolitan resort beaches in the few larger towns.
+The beaches of Ikaria are varied, from remote sandy beaches where only pure nature is to be found to cosmopolitan resort beaches in the few more substantial towns.

-The clarity and brilliance of the water is unparalleled, with the Ikarian Sea being one of the cleanest in the world.
+The clarity and brilliance of the water are unparalleled, with the Ikaria beaches and sea being one of the cleanest in the world.

 The castle was built to protect the island against pirates and enemies.
 It is strategically positioned at the top of a steep mountain.